Many people visit this website looking for Anti-D information.

 Maybe you’d like to go a bit further and begin considering the evidence and guidelines.
 Yes, I do analyse these in depth in my book, if you’d rather have someone walk you through them.
 But for those who like to do their own analysis as well, here are a few of the key sources.

-Let’s start with the current UK guideline.
-That details all the points at which rhesus negative women are offered Anti-D.
+Let’s start with the current UK guideline, created by the British Committee for Standards in Haematology (BCSH).
+That details all the points at which rhesus negative women are offered Anti-D in the UK.

-In the UK, we also have the NICE antenatal Anti-D guidance and a NICE “information for the public” page on antenatal Anti-D.
+In the UK, the BCSH work also underpins the NICE antenatal Anti-D guidance and a NICE “information for the public” page on antenatal Anti-D.

 If you’re in Australia, here’s the info and links from the Australian Blood Authority.
 And for those in Australia and NZ, the RANZCOG guideline on Anti-D.